knaw-huc/data-envelopes/guidelines.md

   Data-Envelopes are intended to describe datasets.
 But what is a dataset?
 This is a very hard question to answer.
 A practical approach is to think about your users.
 What is a unit of data that is useful to them?
 This could be a huge database or a single file listing persons.

   ## My data is not available online.
 Do I still need a data-envelope?
-  It can still be useful to use a data-envelope to describe datasets even if they are not available online.
+  It can still be useful to use a data-envelope to describe a dataset even if it is not available online.
 This can have the following benefits:

   * People know that the dataset exists and how to request offline access
-  * People know that the dataset exists and for what reasons it cannot be used (e.g confidentiality)
+  * People know that the dataset exists and for what reasons it cannot be made available (e.g confidentiality)
-  * People know that the dataset exists but that something is required to be done before it is available online (e.g. digitisation)
+  * People know that the dataset exists but that more work must be done before it is available online (e.g. digitisation)
   * People get in touch with you to show their interest in the dataset - this can be very valuable when lobbying for funding

   ## When do I create a data-envelope?